-9. Two registered officials must be used in all meets, one to supervise the running events and one to supervise the field events.
+9. The AHSAA requires that two registered officials be used in all meets, one to supervise the running events and one to supervise the field events.
+Coaches that are registered track officials will count in the number of required officials at a meet.
+The designated fee is \$50 each day for each meet.